-By AAA Travel & Packing Expert, Anne McAlpin
+Article written by AAA Travel & Packing Expert: Anne McAlpin

-While you might not be traveling now – it’s always a good time to plan – and for me, planning is half the fun!
 Did you know traveling solo doesn’t mean having to travel alone?
-So many people I meet tell me the same thing: They finally have the time and means to travel, but they don’t know anyone who is in the same situation or interested in the same destination.
+So many people I meet tell me the same thing: They finally have the time and means to travel, but they don’t know anyone who is in the same situation – or interested in the same destination.
 For many, the perfect solution is to travel solo on a guided vacation.

 I’ve hosted numerous trips for AAA, including river cruises and land tours, and most of our members were traveling ‘solo’ within the group.
 Many have made lasting friendships and continue to travel together to new destinations to this day.

 One of the best things about a guided vacation is most of the highlights are included – which means you won’t miss out on something important.
 And often, there are many extras included that you might not have done if traveling on your own.

 One of my favorite days on our AmaWaterways Christmas Markets Cruise started with cruising the Rhine past majestic castles – where – upon arrival in the beautiful city of Rüdesheim – a variety of excursions awaited us.
 Some of our group chose the historic walking tour while the wine connoisseurs where whisked away for wine and apricot brandy tasting in a centuries old wine cellar – and a few of the more adventurous of our group headed out on a guided vineyard hike and bike tour – with time for everyone to also explore the local Christmas market before meeting up for dinner onboard to share our experiences.